-Women may choose to give birth safely at home, in a or in hospital
+Women may choose to give birth safely at home, or in a hospital

 Midwives have hospital privileges in Ontario hospitals.
 This means that they can admit and discharge clients at hospitals and access hospital resources needed by clients, including a consultation from a doctor if there is a concern or complication.

 - Timely access to pain medication or an epidural

 - They feel more comfortable and relaxed labouring in the hospital than at home